cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 name: feature-flag-background
 # What is Feature Flagging?

-At its most simplistic, feature flagging is a practice of wrapping new functionality in conditional code blocks.
+Feature flagging is a practice of wrapping new functionality in conditional code blocks.
 <br/>
 <br/>
 Feature flags are used to hide, enable or disable features during runtime.
 With feature flags, a software feature can be tested even before it is completed and ready for release.
 For example, during the development process, a developer can enable the feature for local testing and disable it for all other users.
 Feature flagging also provides an alternative to maintaining multiple feature branches in source code.